Contextual Help Examples to Supercharge Employee’s Software Adoption with A Digital Adoption Platform

 Choosing the right DAP is a long process and depends entirely on your needs.
 Here are some things to consider:

-• Compatibility: Ensure the DAP can be integrated into your company’s software.
+• Compatibility: Ensure the DAP integrates with your company’s software.

-• Scalability: Determine if it can handle the company’s current and future needs as the business grows.
+• Scalability: Determine if it can handle current and future needs as the business grows.

-• Ease of use: Look for a DAP that’s user-friendly and provides all the contextual help features you need (not all do).
+• Ease of use: Look for a user-friendly DAP that provides all the contextual help features you need (not all do).

-• Data security: Ensure that the DAP has robust security measures in place to protect sensitive company data.
+• Data security: Ensure the DAP has robust security measures to protect sensitive company data.

-• Integration capabilities: Check if the DAP can integrate with other tools and platforms used by the company, such as CRM or ERP systems.
+• Integration capabilities: Check whether the DAP integrates with the company’s other tools and platforms, such as CRM and ERP systems.

 • Analytical capabilities: Assess the DAP’s analytical features and capabilities to ensure it meets your specific data analysis requirements.

-• Support and training: Consider the level of support and training provided by the DAP provider to ensure a smooth implementation and ongoing usage.
+• Support and training: Assess the level of support and training provided by the DAP provider to ensure smooth implementation and ongoing use.

-• Cost: Evaluate the cost of the DAP, including any licensing fees, implementation costs, and maintenance fees, to ensure it fits within your budget.
+• Cost: Evaluate the DAP’s total cost, including licensing, implementation, and maintenance fees, to ensure it fits within your budget.

-To get the right strategy you have to first see some contextual help examples for how it can be used to support employees in company software.
+To develop the right strategy, you must first review contextual help examples that show how it can be used to support employees with company software.

 Real-Life Examples of Contextual Help in Action

-While a lot of our processes are general and can be used with any tool, we’ve used Pendo the most.
-Many of our examples of contextual help come from Pendo and their demo website.
-Many of the systems we’ve built processes for and contextual help strategies are proprietary and/or contain information such as personally identifiable information (PII).
+While many of our processes are general and can be used with any tool, we’ve used Pendo the most.
+Many of our contextual help examples come from Pendo and its demo website.
+Many of the systems we’ve built processes and contextual help strategies for are proprietary and contain Personally Identifiable Information (PII).

 Onboarding

-Screens in a Pendo guide can be linked together with buttons to show different parts of a screen or by having employees click through features.
-That can easily provide a guided onboarding process for new employees.
+Steps in Pendo guides can be linked to buttons to show different parts of a screen, or to features employees can click through.
+That provides a guided onboarding process for new employees.

 An example of employee onboarding with Pendo.

-This is great for walking employees through the initial setup and learning process, ensuring a smooth transition into using an application.
-Onboarding can also be segmented by employee role so they’re sure to get relevant content to them.
+This is great for guiding employees through the initial setup and learning process, ensuring a smooth transition to using the application.
+Onboarding can also be segmented by employee role to ensure they receive relevant content.

 Walkthroughs

-This one is somewhat similar to onboarding in that you can walk employees through a process.
-The difference is this one can be launched at any time or provided in a searchable help menu.
+This is similar to onboarding in that you can walk employees through a process.
+The difference is that this one can be launched at any time or accessed through a searchable help menu.

-Once the walkthrough is launched, employees get instructions in a modal and click on the application to navigate the process they’re learning in real time.
+Once the walkthrough is launched, employees receive instructions in a modal and click the application to navigate the process in real time.

 An employee walkthrough in Pendo.

-This is a great way to help employees through a complex (or simple) process and help them learn how to do it at the same time.
-A good example of this is helping employees create a new customer record in your CRM.
+This is a great way to help employees through a complex (or simple) process and help them learn how to do it simultaneously.
+An excellent example of this is assisting employees in creating a new customer record in your CRM.

 Videos

-Sometimes if a task needs a bit more context or you have a resource available for help already a video in a modal is the perfect solution.
-With most DAPs, you can embed a video in a modal that can be launched from a badge, automatically, or a help menu.
+Sometimes, if a task needs a bit more context or you already have a resource available to help, a video in a modal is the perfect solution.
+With most DAPs, you can embed a video in a modal that can be launched automatically from a badge or the help menu.

 This is an example on our website (not a DAP example) of a video that loads in a modal.
-It pops over all the content and can provide employees with more in-depth information right in your company software.
+It appears across all content and can provide employees with more in-depth information within the software.

 A video in a modal.

 This is a great way to provide employees with visual demonstrations and explanations of complex features or processes.
 Or maybe there’s information leadership wants to share.
-Whatever it is it’s easy to show right in the context of the app instead of having to send employees to an outside screen.
+Whatever it is, it’s easy to show in the app’s context rather than sending employees to an external web page.

 Tooltips

-Tooltips are great because they can provide information in context to where employees are in the application.
-We’ve used this to provide lab value that will trigger an alert to entire resource centers available on a single screen with all help resources available that are relevant to that screen.
+Tooltips are great because they can provide information in the context of where employees are in the application.
+We’ve used this to display lab values that are important for employees on a specific screen.

 An example of a tooltip in Pendo triggered by a badge.

-Notice how the modal pops up from the question mark badge?
-It can be triggered on hover or click (or both) and will show employees more information.
-This type of tooltip can even have a video embedded in it to make it easy to get lots more information.
+Notice how the modal appears when you click the question mark badge?
+It can be triggered by hovering or clicking (or both) to show employees more information.
+This type of tooltip can also include a video.

-It’s a great way to offer quick and relevant information about specific elements or features within an app, helping employees make informed decisions or prevent mistakes.
+It’s a great way to provide quick, relevant information about specific elements or features within an app, helping employees make informed decisions and avoid mistakes.

 Feedback

-There’s no better way to better your company software than getting valuable feedback.
+There’s no better way to improve your company’s software than to get valuable feedback.
 Digital adoption platforms make that easy.
-While this isn’t contextual help, it’s valuable enough to include this as a method of it.
+While this isn’t contextual help, it’s useful enough for every company.

 A multi-question survey in Pendo.

-This is an example from Pendo making it easy to collect feedback directly within an application.
-That makes it easier to gather feedback to address concerns and improve user experience based on real-time insights.
+This example from Pendo makes it easy to collect feedback directly within an application.
+That makes it easier to gather feedback to address concerns and improve the user experience.

 System Alerts

-This one isn’t contextual help so much but it’s still helpful.
+This one isn’t strictly contextual help, but it’s still helpful.
 It’s helping employees know when a system is experiencing issues, is slow, or will be down.
 They can even be used to lock users out of specific parts of an application.

 An alert in Pendo.

-This is a great way to tell employees about defects that are being fixed too.
-The alert can let employees know and also tell them about alternatives to fixing the issue.
+This is a great way to inform employees about defects being fixed as well.
+The alert can notify employees about issues and suggest alternatives to their current approach.

 Wrap Up

-We’d love to discuss your company initiative at implementing contextual help into your company’s software.
-Schedule a free consultation and we can discuss your goals and how we might be able to help you achieve processes that help maximize the success of your contextual help initiative.
+We’d love to discuss your company’s initiative to implement contextual help into your company’s software.
+Schedule a free consultation, and we can discuss your goals and how we can help you implement processes that maximize the success of your contextual help initiative.